Academic Building, HC 109E

 What are my career options with a degree from the School of Computing?

 The following companies have hired our graduates for full-time positions:

 What graduate schools have our School of Computing students enrolled in?

-Our School of Computing students have continued on with graduate programs at Sacred Heart University (Master of Science Degree in Cybersecurity and a Master of Science degree in Computer Informatics with tracks in Information Technology (IT) and Computer Science (CS), as well Fairfield University (Software Engineering), Yale University (Med Tech), University of Bridgeport (Computer Engineering) and University of New Haven (Computer Engineering).
+Our School of Computing students have continued on with graduate programs at Sacred Heart University (Master of Science Degree in Cybersecurity and a Master of Science degree in Computer Science and Information Technology with tracks in Information Technology (IT) and Computer Science (CS), as well Fairfield University (Software Engineering), Yale University (Med Tech), University of Bridgeport (Computer Engineering) and University of New Haven (Computer Engineering).

 What co-curricular activities are available?

 A Gaming Club and Cybersecurity Club are open to all School of Computing majors and any Sacred Heart University student interested in learning and participating in technology lectures, forums and discussions.
 Recently a number of students traveled to Germany to partake in a worldwide gaming symposium.